 SRC is currently the best known rating for slip resistance.
 It requires passing both the SRA and SRB test, which are carried out on a testing rig under laboratory conditions.
 The HSL 'GRIP' test goes beyond this by taking the human gait cycle into account.

 But how is the slip test carried out - and what are the benefits?

 Unlike SRC testing, the HSL process involves human testers wearing the boots under test conditions to understand the impact the human gait cycle has on grip.
 It is a deliberately challenging test to find out what happens when the limits of grip are really pushed.

-In the test, IGS boots are trialled by a test operator walking back and forth across an adjustable wet, slippery ceramic tile platform which has an increasing angle of inclination.
-Eventually a slip occurs.
+In the test, IGSTM boots are trialled by a test operator walking back and forth across an adjustable wet, slippery ceramic tile platform which increases its angle of inclination until eventually a slip occurs.
 This process is then repeated until the operator generates a number of slip angles.

-This is then followed by a second operator repeating the process to take away any element of subjectivity.
+A second operator then repeats the process to remove any element of subjectivity.
 In order to ensure reproducibility of the results, three different pairs of the same footwear are used to generate the rating.

-Following this rigorous testing process, the HSL awarded the IGS a highly prestigious 4-star rating.
-This is a quality standard that is almost unknown within the kind of demanding environments in which V12 specialise.
+Following this rigorous testing process, the HSL awarded the IGSTM a highly prestigious 4-star rating.
+This is a quality standard that is almost unheard of within the kind of demanding environments in which V12 specialise.

 If in doubt, carry out a wearer trial

 While the SRC test and the HSL GRIP test provide useful comparative data, they do not measure performance on the surfaces that you are likely to encounter day by day.

 Given this, we advise that you do not select footwear solely on the basis of brochure descriptions or laboratory test results.
 Instead, you should ask your supplier to provide trial pairs to help you make the best choice to get the right boot.
 Remember, footwear trials should involve an appropriately-sized representative sample of the workforce and last long enough to produce meaningful results.